xolox/vim-misc/README.md

 reason to do so.

-For those who are curious: The function descriptions given below were extracted from the source code of the miscellaneous scripts using a bit of Python code that I haven't published yet.
+For those who are curious: The function descriptions given below were extracted from the source code of the miscellaneous scripts using the Python module `vimdoctool.py` included in [vim-tools] [].

 <!-- Start of generated documentation -->

-The documentation of the 44 functions below was extracted from 14 Vim scripts on June  2, 2013 at 21:27.
+The documentation of the 66 functions below was extracted from 15 Vim scripts on June  2, 2013 at 22:18.

 ### Handling of special buffers